Antioxidant: Oxidative challenge in biology

 The vast majority of complex life on Earth requires oxygen for its metabolism, but this same oxygen is a highly reactive element that can damage living organisms.
-Organisms contain chemicals and enzymes that minimize this oxidative damage without interfering with the beneficial effect of oxygen.
+Autoxidation leads to the degradation of organic compounds, including living matter.
+Organisms contain chemicals and enzymes that minimize oxidative damage without interfering with the beneficial effect of oxygen.
 In general, antioxidant systems either prevent these reactive species from being formed, or remove them, thus minimizing their damage.
-Reactive oxygen species can have useful cellular functions, such as redox signaling.
+ROS can have useful cellular functions, such as redox signaling.
 Thus, ideally, antioxidant systems do not remove oxidants entirely, but maintain them at some optimum concentration.

-Reactive oxygen species produced in cells include hydrogen peroxide (H_{2}O_{2}), hypochlorous acid (HClO), and free radicals such as the hydroxyl radical (·OH), and the superoxide anion (O_{2}^{−}).
+ROS produced in cells include hydrogen peroxide (H_{2}O_{2}), hypochlorous acid (HClO), and free radicals such as the hydroxyl radical (·OH), and the superoxide anion (O_{2}^{−}).
 The hydroxyl radical is particularly unstable and will react rapidly and non-specifically with most biological molecules.
 This species is produced from hydrogen peroxide in metal-catalyzed redox reactions such as the Fenton reaction.
 These oxidants can damage cells by starting chemical chain reactions such as lipid peroxidation, or by oxidizing DNA or proteins.
 Damage to DNA can cause mutations and possibly cancer, if not reversed by DNA repair mechanisms, while damage to proteins causes enzyme inhibition, denaturation, and protein degradation.

-The use of oxygen as part of the process for generating metabolic energy produces reactive oxygen species.
+The use of oxygen as part of the process for generating metabolic energy produces ROS.
 In this process, the superoxide anion is produced as a by-product of several steps in the electron transport chain.
 Particularly important is the reduction of coenzyme Q in complex III, since a highly reactive free radical is formed as an intermediate (Q·^{−}).
 This unstable intermediate can lead to electron "leakage", when electrons jump directly to oxygen and form the superoxide anion, instead of moving through the normal series of well-controlled reactions of the electron transport chain.
 Peroxide is also produced from the oxidation of reduced flavoproteins, such as complex I. However, although these enzymes can produce oxidants, the relative importance of the electron transfer chain to other processes that generate peroxide is unclear.

-In plants, algae, and cyanobacteria, reactive oxygen species are also produced during photosynthesis, particularly under conditions of high light intensity.
-This effect is partly offset by the involvement of carotenoids in photoinhibition, and in algae and cyanobacteria, by large amount of iodide and selenium, which involves these antioxidants reacting with over-reduced forms of the photosynthetic reaction centres to prevent the production of reactive oxygen species.
+In plants, algae, and cyanobacteria, ROS are also produced during photosynthesis, particularly under conditions of high light intensity.
+This effect is partly offset by the involvement of carotenoids in photoinhibition, and in algae and cyanobacteria, by large amounts of iodide and selenium, which involves these antioxidants reacting with over-reduced forms of the photosynthetic reaction centres to prevent the production of ROS.